 - Collect 8 Wild Symbols: +10 Free Spins x3

 - Collect 12 Wild Symbols: +10 Free Spins x10

 Any additional spins awarded are played after the current batch of spins have ended.
 The multiplier applies to any Fish Money symbol values collected, and is not a general win multiplier.
 After reaching +10 free spins with a x10 multiplier, the feature cannot be retriggered.

 When 1 or 2 Wild symbols are in view, a whale can appear, placing fish Money symbols into random positions on the reels at the end of a spin.
 These values will then be collected by the Wilds.
 Additionally, 1 or 2 hooks can randomly appear, pulling Wilds or fish Money symbols onto the reels.
 Multiple Wilds in view will each collect all fish Money symbols in view.

 Finally, players in appropriate regions can fast track the action with the Buy Free Spins option.
 For a cost of 100x bet, 3, 4, or 5 Scatters will randomly land.
-RTP dips slightly, by 0.01%, when buying Free Spins.
+RTP dips slightly, to 96.07%, when buying Free Spins.

 The maximum win available in Bigger Bass Blizzard is 4,000x bet.
 If the sum of a single game round exceeds this, the game round will end and 4,000x bet will be awarded.

 Well, what to say?
 Every now and again a Big or Bigger Bass comes along that adds a little tweak to this series – Big Bass Keeping it Reel is one example of this.
 In this instance though, we're really just looking at Bigger Bass Bonanza modified slightly to fit into the Christmas season.
 Even the artwork, which has certainly been changed, has really only been changed in colour, not design.